nasa/cumulus/docs/ems_reporting.md

 ## Distribution

 Cumulus reports all data distribution requests that pass through the distribution API to EMS.
-In order to track these requests, S3 Server access logging must be enabled on all protected buckets.
+In order to track these requests, S3 server access logging must be enabled on all protected buckets.

 You must manually enable logging for each bucket before distribution logging will work, see [S3 Server Access Logging.](./deployment/server_access_logging.md)